 - Timelines: Timelines offer a comprehensive view of the project from start to finish.
 They include project tasks, milestones, and deliverables and help monitor progress and anticipate challenges.

-Pro tip: Check out our article on how to create a project schedule.
+Note: Check out our article on how to create a project schedule for more details.